BalintHompot/SemanticsPrcticalSNLI/Readme.md

 ### trainFunctions.py
 This file contains the model training functions that are called when performing the pretraining.
 The most important ones that are directly called:
 **paramSweep**
-Runs parameter sweeping and stores the best ones in the corresponding folder
+Runs parameter sweeping and stores the best ones in the corresponding folder.
+Note: the parameters are searched one by one while leaving the rest at default.
+This is to reduce search time, although in principle it does not neccessarily give the best parameter setting as they are not properly searched on a grid.
 * input:
     * encoderClass: an encoder class (not an instance)
     * data: the data as imported using the utils